redgeneLauren/HTMLcourse-sample/Content/Chapter5HTMLLinks.facts.md

      </body>
     </html>

-    - The `"about-us.html"` value of the `href` attribute is the `relative URL` which is the name of the actual file.
+    - The `"about-us.html"` value of the `href` attribute is the `relative URL` which is the name of the actual file, in a `relative URL` you dont need to specify the domain name.

     - When all the pages of the site are in the same folder then the value of the `href` attribute is the name of the file.

 3. Email Links

     - To create a link that starts with an email address , you use the value `mailto: ` for the `href` attribute.

+    - When the link is clicked it will open the user's email program and will open a new message addressed to the email specified on the hyperlink.

     Code:
     ```html